|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the tequila, orange liqueur, nectar, and fruit juices.
+In a cocktail shaker, pour the tequila, orange liqueur, agave nectar, and fruit juices.

 - Be sure to choose a high-end orange liqueur.
 Triple sec, orange curaçao, and brandy-based options like Grand Marnier are all good options.
 Just stay away from the bargain bottles as they're often too sweet or unnaturally flavored.